 Jay Gower Taylor

-Support for [New Pite] is generously provided by Rosamond Ivey, The Producers’ Circle, The Volunteer Committee of The National Ballet of Canada and The Gail Hutchison Fund.
+Support for the World Premiere by Crystal Pite is generously provided by Rosamond Ivey, The Producers’ Circle, The Volunteer Committee of The National Ballet of Canada and The Gail Hutchison Fund.

 A New Work by Crystal Pite is produced and commissioned by The National Ballet of Canada.